lamhq/tech-notes/pages/software-engineering/modeling/uml/sequence-diagram.md

 ### Object symbol

-Represents a class or object
+Represents a class or object.

-Demonstrates how an object will behave in the context of the system.
+Name in the box can follow the format: `object name: class name`

 Class attributes should not be listed in this shape.